 ERDF funding strategy

 The ERDF Federal Transport Infrastructure Programme is designed to help support the efforts being made by the federal states to achieve economic growth.
 The starting point is the accelerated delivery of selected federal transport infrastructure projects that are of supraregional significance.
 Access to the trans-European transport network (TEN-T), and thus the structural factors determining the regions' competitiveness, are to be improved, infrastructure transport bottlenecks hampering economic development are to be reduced and better accessibility by transport is to be achieved.
 The projects to be funded are coordinated between the Federal Government and the federal states.

 Under the 2000–2006 ERDF federal programme, resources from the European Regional Development Fund (ERDF) were, for the first time in Germany, used to upgrade federal transport infrastructure.
-The interventionist approach of the operational programme (OP) entitled "ERDF Federal Transport Infrastructure Programme 2007 to 2013" follows on from and evolves the programme in the 2000 to 2006 period.
+The interventionist approach of the operational programme (OP) entitled "ERDF Federal Transport Infrastructure Programme 2007 to 2013" followed on from and evolved the programme in the 2000 to 2006 period.